Financial inclusion policy grants for in-country implementation

 ✓ Ensure that a separate AFI grant is not currently ongoing (principal members can apply for a new AFI grant only after the previous grant awarded has been closed)

-To learn more about AFI’s Grant Making Program and how to apply for funding contact us via email at firstname.lastname@example.org.
+To learn more about the AFI grant making program and to apply for a policy grant, please contact our team at firstname.lastname@example.org